Karnataka: Curfew in Belagavi as govt cars attacked over desecration of bust

 On the alleged desecration of a statue of Chhatrapati Shivaji Maharaj in Bengaluru earlier, Maharashtra Chief Minister Uddhav Thackeray, in a statement, demanded immediate intervention of Prime Minister Narendra Modi in the issue to stop “Kannada atrocities”, and to instruct Karnataka government to take immediate action against those involved in the incident.

-Shiv Sena workers held a protest outside the BJP’s office in Mumbai’s Nariman Point.
+Shiv Sena workers held a protest outside the BJP’s office in Nariman Point in South Mumbai.

-The violence in Belagavi occurred after the winter session of Karnataka Assembly — being held in Belagavi since December 13 — closed for the weekend on Friday.
+The incidents of violence in Belagavi occurred after the winter session of Karnataka Assembly — being held in Belagavi since December 13 — closed for the weekend on Friday afternoon.

 On Saturday, the office of Belagavi city police commissioner stated in a release, “In view of night activities in Belagavi city, prohibitory order is imposed under section 144 CrPC from Saturday 8 am to Sunday 6 pm, for Belagavi police commissionerate area which comprises Belagavi taluka.”